Motion-DVAE: Unsupervised learning for fast human motion denoising: Unsupervised learned denoising

 Those parameters' velocities can be obtained through finite differences in a deterministic way, leading to $y_t = [r_t, \dot{r}_t, \phi_t, \dot{\phi}_t, \Theta_t, \dot{\Theta}_t]$.
 We take as observations the SMPL-H~\cite{MANO} body joints $J_t \in \mathbb{R}^{22\times3}$ and a subset of mesh vertices $V_t \in \mathbb{R}^{43\times3}$ which can be seen as virtual motion capture markers~\cite{MoSh}:

 From the 3D noisy observations, our goal is to infer the initial state $x_0$, the sequence of latent variables $z_{1:T}$, and the body shape $\beta$ that correspond to the ground-truth clean motion.

 \paragraph{Obtaining 3D observations from an RGB video.} As stated in \cref{observations}, the proposed unsupervised learned denoising works on 3D global human motion noisy data.
 In order to obtain noisy motion capture data from RGB videos, we propose SPIN-t, a procedure built on SPIN's~\cite{SPIN} frame-wise local pose estimations (in frame coordinates) to obtain global motion (in world coordinates).
-SPIN provides SMPL pose and shape parameters $\Theta$ and $\beta$, as well as orientation $\phi$ relative to the camera.
-To obtain motion in global coordinates, we need the global translation $r$.
-For smooth and realistic 3D trajectories, we decide to optimize both global translation and rotation.
-We define $p$ as the output of the SMPL model forward passes with optimization variables $r$ and $\phi$ and SPIN~\cite{SPIN} predictions $\beta$ and $\Theta$.
-The 3D prediction is denoted $p$, and during the optimization, it only depends on the global translation and rotation.
-We use L-BFGS~\cite{nocedal2006nonlinear} to solve the following optimization problem:
+Details about SPIN-t are available in \cref{sec:spint}.